mikeizbicki/lab-sqlite-joins/README.md

 This means that it is intentionally designed to be much simpler than other other database engines in order to be *embedded* in other applications.
-(Recall that SQLite [is likely the world's most widely deployed software](https://www.sqlite.org/mostdeployed.html), and one of the reasons for this is the easy with which it can be included in other programs.)
+(Recall that SQLite [is likely the world's most widely deployed software](https://www.sqlite.org/mostdeployed.html), and one of the reasons for this is the ease with which it can be included in other programs.)

 One of the ways that SQLite is intentionally simpler is that it does not include an advanced *query optimizer* that can convert SQL expressions into more efficient forms.
 Other databases (like Postgres) can easily optimize both SQL queries into equally efficient forms.